soumaiabouh/smart-grid-privacy-enhancing-system/m5/Prototype.md

 #### 3.5.2 Displaying Data
 As previously mentioned, there is a smart meter associated with every User Centric System instance.
 The smart meter’s encryption key can therefore be encrypted with the user’s RSA public key in order for safe transfer of the key between the two components, effectively resolving the key distribution problem.
 We utilize this process in our display function on line 21.
 The smart meter’s AES key is decrypted using the user’s private key, allowing for access of the raw consumption data.
 This data is then graphed using a data visualization library, Plotly.

 We want to emphasize that our system ensures the secure delivery of this data and the creation of an actual interface used by customers to view this data was decided to be out of our scope.
 This interface will handle the specifics of display and potentially incorporate other functionalities.
-Our file is simply to demonstrate a simulation of the flow of the data, a basic example of a user system, and ensure that suppliers don’t need to directly observe customer data.
+Our implementation is meant to demonstrate a simulation of the flow of the data, a basic example of a user system, and ensure that suppliers don’t need to directly observe customer data.

 ### 3.6 UI